giros/liferay-cloning/README.md

 # Versioning

 The latest version is **1.0.0**.
+Bundles are available at https://github.com/giros/liferay-cloning/tree/1.x/bundles/1.0.0

 Versioning follows the guidelines of semantic versioning: http://semver.org

 # Planned features